-We estimate that our portion of the total expenses of this offering will be \$.
-We have agreed to reimburse the Underwriter up to \$ for expenses related to any filing with, and any clearance of this offering by, the Financial Industry Regulatory Authority, or FINRA.
+We estimate that our portion of the total expenses of this offering will be \$50,000, excluding underwriting discounts, commissions and expenses of the underwriter that we have agreed to reimburse.
+We have agreed to reimburse the Underwriter \$135,000 for expenses incurred in this offering, including expenses related to any filing with, and any clearance of this offering by, the Financial Industry Regulatory Authority, or FINRA.